BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 ## Elements

-At BrewPi we sell low watt density ($\leq$ 13 W/cm<sup>2</sup>) heating elements to prevent scorching your mash / wort.
-At the same time this prevents encrusting of sugars on your elements and ensures they are really easy to clean after brewing.
+At BrewPi we sell low watt density ($\leq$ 13 W/cm<sup>2</sup>) heating elements.
+The low watt density prevents scorching your elements with mash sugars, and ensures they are easy to clean after brewing.
+At the same time it prevents scorching your brew and the production of burnt off-flavors that might ruin your beer.
 All elements are made from stainless steel for durability and hygiene reasons.

 BrewPi heating elements come in two geometries; straight and round.
 Straight elements are the cheaper option in general.
 Round elements heat your mash / wort more homogeneous, are minimally blocking your flow when whirlpooling and have a even lower watt density.
 Technical details of the different elements can be found in the sections below.